 \textit{Frequency-domain integration} methods can avoid the effects arising from time-domain integration but at the cost of modifying the original data.
 One of the best-known effects is the impact of spurious low-frequency modes in the strain waveform.
-It is known that the effect of these modes, resulting from either spectral leakage or aliasing effects, can be significantly suppressed through the use of high-pass signal filters \cite{Pollney_Reissweig,HighPass_Santamara2010} that can reduce the energy within frequencies lower than a chosen cutoff $\omega_0$.
+It is known that the effect of these modes, resulting from either spectral leakage or aliasing effects, can be significantly suppressed through the usage of high-pass signal filters \cite{Pollney_Reissweig,HighPass_Santamara2010} that can reduce the energy within frequencies lower than a chosen cutoff $\omega_0$.
 This technique is commonly known as ``fixed-frequency integration'' (FFI).
 A common and well-motivated choice for $\omega_0$ is that corresponding to the lowest instantaneous frequency of the GW emission.
 This is, for instance, the strategy used by the existing parameter-estimation code RIFT \cite{Lange:2017wki} to directly compare GW data to NR templates.
 In practice, however, the choice of $\omega_0$ requires a certain amount of tuning.
 On the one hand, a small value will amplify nonphysical low-frequency components during the integration process.
 On the other hand, a large value may suppress the physical frequencies of the waveform.
 In some cases, such a choice can be clearly guided by the known features of the ``true'' signal.